That-Dev-Girl-Sites/jhalabi.com/_posts/2018-03-12-registry-making.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I have finally started working on my baby registry.
 ---

 I have finally started working on my baby registry.
 I have been feeling quite a bit of angst about this whole registry-making process for a number of reasons: